DivyanshMohta/AL-and-DL-Assignments/AI assign/Assignment 6/Assignement 6.md

 ### Algorithm
 Let's go through the steps below to understand how this algorithm of solving the 8 queens problem using backtracking works:

-Step 1.
-Traverse all the rows in one column at a time and try to place the queen in that position.
+1. Traverse all the rows in one column at a time and try to place the queen in that position.

-Step 2.
-After coming to a new square in the left column, traverse to its left horizontal direction to see if any queen is already placed in that row or not.
+2. After coming to a new square in the left column, traverse to its left horizontal direction to see if any queen is already placed in that row or not.
 If a queen is found, then move to other rows to search for a possible position for the queen.

-Step 3.
-Like step 2, check the upper and lower left diagonals.
+3. Like step 2, check the upper and lower left diagonals.
 We do not check the right side because it's impossible to find a queen on that side of the board yet.

-Step 4.
-If the process succeeds, i.e. a queen is not found, mark the position as '1' and move ahead.
+4. If the process succeeds, i.e. a queen is not found, mark the position as '1' and move ahead.

-Step 5.
-Recursively use the above-listed steps to reach the last column.
+5. Recursively use the above-listed steps to reach the last column.
 Print the solution matrix if a queen is successfully placed in the last column.

-Step 6.
-Backtrack to find other solutions after printing one possible solution.
+6. Backtrack to find other solutions after printing one possible solution.

 Example: One possible solution to the 8 queens problem using backtracking is shown below.
 In the first row, the queen is at E8 square, so we have to make sure no queen is in column E and row 8 and also along its diagonals.
 Similarly, for the second row, the queen is on the B7 square, thus, we have to secure its horizontal, vertical, and diagonal squares.